hfutqian/hfutqian.github.io/index.md

 ---

-# Biography
+# Experience
-**I am currently a Ph.D. candidate at Hefei University of Technology, Hefei, China.
-I received the B.E. degree from Hefei University of Technology in 2017.**
++ 2017.09-present, Ph.D. student, School of Computer Science and Information Engineering, Hefei University of Technology.
++ 2013.09-2017.06, undergraduate, School of Computer Science and Information Engineering, Hefei University of Technology.

 ---